NVIDIA/cloud-native-docs/gpu-operator/platform-support.rst

 GPUs
 ----
 Pascal+ GPUs are supported (incl.
-Tesla V100 and T4)
+NVIDIA A100, T4 and V100)

 Container Platforms
 -------------------